google/cro3/contrib/labtunnel/README.md

   labtunnel [command]

 Available Commands:
-  btpeers     Ssh tunnel to dut and its bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. chameleon   Ssh tunnel to dut and its chameleon device. completion  Generate the autocompletion script for the specified shell
+  btpeers     Ssh tunnel the to dut and its bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. chameleon   Ssh tunnel to dut and its chameleon device. completion  Generate the autocompletion script for the specified shell